Parsec-2023/Parsec_AstroPi_2022-23/README.md

  - Image evaluation: *evaluate(im)*
  - Conversion of an angle to EXIF: *convertToExif(angle)*
  - Appending a message to the log file: *log(msg)*
- - Cropping the picture to match the circular frame of the window: cropCircle(scaledIm, im, scalingFactor)
+ - Cropping the picture to match the circular frame of the window: *cropCircle(scaledIm, im, scalingFactor)*
+ - Turning a grayscale mask into a coloured three channel image: *colourise(im, r, g, b)*
+ - Getting the mask of the window of the ISS: *mask(im)*
+ - Filling in the holes inside a mask: *fill(im)*
+ - Changing the contrast of the image: *contrast(im, k)*
+ - Getting the current position of the ISS: *getISSPos()*
+ - Getting data from the *SenseHat*: *getData()*
+ - Others: formatTime(), getDate(), getTime(),
+***
 **Image segmentation**
 >*segmentation(im)*
 Paramaters:
 > - *im*: OpenCV image
 > - *return*: OpenCV image

 Given an OpenCV image, this function uses a series of image manipulations to return another OpenCV image that is the segmented version of the one that is passed as parameter.
+It uses NDVI and NDVI to better identify and distinguish the differences in colour inside the image.
 The segmentation colour classes are:
 - Green RGB(0, 255, 0) = vegetation
 - Blue RGB(0, 0, 255) = water
 - White RGB(255, 255, 255) = clouds and glaciers